jakoch/php-wasm-devbox/README.md

 This repository provides a streamlined development environment for building and deploying the PHP-WASM module.

-It builds upon Derick Rethan's [php-wasm-builder](https://github.com/derickr/php-wasm-builder), using its Dockerfile and `phpw.c` source file as a foundation.
+It builds upon Derick Rethans [php-wasm-builder](https://github.com/derickr/php-wasm-builder), using its Dockerfile and `phpw.c` source file as a foundation.
 From there, I made extensive modifications to enhance flexibility, efficiency, and automation.